UltimaHoarder/UltimaScraper/Linux.md

 # Running the DataScraper on Linux

 This programs run in CLI (Terminal).
-There is no Desktop Application currently available.
+There is no GUI currently available.
 This is for Ubuntu Focal Fossa and Hirsute.

 ## Install and update scraper code the simple way